BLOG |

 This means that any foreign employee you wish to retain cannot continue working under your Malaysian entity post-closure — unless another legal structure is in place.

-The cleanest and fastest way to retain employees in Malaysia after closing your entity is to transition them to an Employer of Record (EOR).
+The cleanest and fastest way to retain employees in Malaysia after closing your entity is to transition them to professional employment services.

-An EOR is a third-party entity that legally employs your talent on your behalf in Malaysia.
-You still manage day-to-day tasks and performance, but the EOR handles:
+A professional employment provider is a third-party entity that legally employs your talent on your behalf in Malaysia.
+You still manage day-to-day tasks and performance, but the provider handles:

 This means you no longer need a local company to retain your Malaysian staff.